Skip to content

 WHAT IS THE PURPOSE OF ADVISORY SPEED LIMIT SIGNS?

 Most winter accidents occur when drivers travel too fast for the road and weather conditions.
 When roads are icy or snow is falling, driving at the posted speed limits can be dangerous.
-The new signs are designed to remind motorists to slow down to the speed limit deemed safe for the current conditions.
+According to Michigan traffic crash data, tens of thousands of accidents happen due to snow and ice each year.
+The signs are designed to remind motorists to slow down to the speed limit deemed safe for the current conditions.

 The idea of installing electronic signs with advisory speed limits arose from a MDOT (Michigan Department of Transportation) safety audit of the 143-miles stretch of I-94 from the Michigan-Indiana border to U.S. 127 on the east side of the city of Jackson.
 The study was initiated in 2015 after a 193-vehicle crash that killed one person, injured 20 others and shut down both sides of the highway for two days.